Commercial Only Medium Risk

 Regulatory Compliance Obligations Belong With the Party in Control

 Environmental regulations often impose compliance obligations on the 'operator' of a facility — the party actually using the space.
 As tenant, you're typically the operator for your leased premises and bear compliance obligations for your use of the space.
 These obligations may include: maintaining proper chemical storage (secondary containment, labeling); reporting threshold quantities of hazardous materials; maintaining a Hazardous Materials Business Plan (HMBP) in California; and keeping compliance records on-site.
-Confirm with your environmental consultant what specific regulations apply to your operations in your specific location, and budget for compliance costs before signing your lease.
+Which specific regulations apply to a given operation and location is a question for an environmental consultant, and compliance costs are commonly budgeted before lease signing.

-- Limit tenant liability to contamination caused by tenant's own activities
+• Tenant liability limited to contamination caused by tenant's own activities is the common negotiated standard

-- Conduct Phase I environmental assessment before signing for industrial or commercial properties
+• A Phase I environmental assessment before signing is standard for industrial or commercial properties

-- Negotiate landlord indemnification for any pre-existing contamination
+• Landlord indemnification for any pre-existing contamination is commonly negotiated

-Commission a Phase I ESA before signing any industrial or heavy commercial lease.
-Negotiate specific language tying your cleanup liability exclusively to contamination arising from your operations during your tenancy.
-Get a broad permitted hazardous materials list.
-Ensure pre-existing conditions documented in the Phase I are expressly excluded from your cleanup obligations.
+A Phase I ESA before signing is standard for any industrial or heavy commercial lease.
+Negotiated versions commonly tie cleanup liability exclusively to contamination arising from the tenant's operations during the tenancy, include a broad permitted hazardous materials list, and expressly exclude pre-existing conditions documented in the Phase I from cleanup obligations.

-- Limit tenant liability to contamination caused by tenant's own activities
+• Tenant liability limited to contamination caused by tenant's own activities is the common negotiated standard

-- Conduct Phase I environmental assessment before signing for industrial or commercial properties
+• A Phase I environmental assessment before signing is standard for industrial or commercial properties

-- Negotiate landlord indemnification for any pre-existing contamination
+• Landlord indemnification for any pre-existing contamination is commonly negotiated

 Example Language: Bad vs. Better